rikiginqo/qliksense-field-scrambler/README.md

 Scrambles a field so the data is not recognizable.
 Some properties are retained to help debugging.
 For example, special characters are not changed, and small numbers are scrambled to another small number.

+Update access is required to use the function in Qlik Sense Enterprise.

 **About bookmarklet**

 A [bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet) is like a bookmark, but instead of loading a specific page, it injects JavaScript into the current page in your browser for added functionality.

 **Installation**